wombleton/gitlaw-nz/acts/M/Medicines Act 1981.md

     Compare: 1970 No 143 s 49(1)(a)

-    Section 76A: inserted, on 18 September 2004, by [section 18][268] of the Medicines Amendment Act 2003 (2003 No 50).
+    Section 76A: inserted, on 18 September 2004, by [section 18][272] of the Medicines Amendment Act 2003 (2003 No 50).

 ##### 77 Jurisdiction of District Courts

-*   (1) Every offence against this Act or against any regulations made under this Act shall be punishable on summary conviction.
+*   (1) \[Repealed\]

-    (2) Notwithstanding anything in [section 14][269] of the Summary Proceedings Act 1957, any information in respect of any offence against this Act or against any regulations made under this Act may be laid at any time within 1 year after the time when the matter of the information arose.
+    (2) Despite anything to the contrary in [section 25][273] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act or any regulations made under it ends on the date that is 12 months after the date on which the offence was committed.

     (3) The summons in any such proceedings shall not be made returnable in less than 14 days from the day on which it is served.

     (4) There shall be served with the summons in any such proceedings a copy of the analyst's certificate or report (if any) relating to the prosecution.

     Compare: 1969 No 7 s 38; 1979 No 27 s 61

+    Section 77(1): repealed, on 1 July 2013, by [section 413][220] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 77(2): replaced, on 1 July 2013, by [section 413][220] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 78 General penalty

-*   Every person who commits any offence against this Act for which no penalty is provided elsewhere than in this section is liable to imprisonment for a term not exceeding 3 months or a fine not exceeding $500, and, if the offence is a continuing one, to a further fine not exceeding $50 for every day or part of a day during which the offence has continued.
+*   Every person who commits any offence against this Act for which no penalty is provided elsewhere than in this section is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $500, and, if the offence is a continuing one, to a further fine not exceeding $50 for every day or part of a day during which the offence has continued.

     Compare: 1969 No 7 s 39; 1979 No 27 s 62

+    Section 78: amended, on 1 July 2013, by [section 413][220] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 79 Liability of principal for acts of agents, etc